Dense Pneumatic Conveying#

 Pneumatic Conveying Simulation#

-The CFD simulation is to be carried out using the slug generated in the previous step.
+The CFD simulation is carried out using the slug generated in the previous step.
 We will discuss the different sections of the parameter file used for the CFD-DEM simulation.
 The mesh and the DEM boundary condition sections are identical to the ones in the DEM simulations and will not be shown again.

 Lagrangian Physical Properties#